iamdylanavery/perfect_dark_XBLA_sfx_and_music_extractor/README.md

 ## 2. The 50% Truncation Bug (Samples vs. Bytes)

-Our early PCM extraction runs successfully produced clean audio, but every single file was cut off exactly halfway through its duration (e.g., a 1.6-second rocket launch was cut off at exactly 0.8 seconds).
+Early PCM extraction runs successfully produced clean audio, but every single file was cut off exactly halfway through its duration (e.g., a 1.6-second rocket launch was cut off at exactly 0.8 seconds).

-We discovered that in the N64 .ctl file, wave_len represented the compressed ADPCM byte count.
+It was discovered that in the N64 .ctl file, wave_len represented the compressed ADPCM byte count.
 For the XBLA version, 4J Studios modified wave_len to represent the total sample count.
 Because uncompressed 16-bit PCM requires 2 bytes per sample, we were only reading half of the file.
 Multiplying wave_len